qvest-digital/maven-parent-jdx/src/main/resources/legalEx/0-README.txt

 by upstream, when I reported MJAVADOC-669 and JDK-8259530 for this;
 nor is the CSS addressed.

+JDK 21 is mostly the same as JDK 17 plus:
+• new (SVG) icons under GPL+CE referring to a LICENSE file supposed to accompany this (but is not, see below for COPYING, EXCEPTION)
+• search-page.js: dito

 So we’ve got these issues:
 • resources/glass.png, resources/x.png, stylesheet.css upstream
   ‣ assume GPLv2+CE like the rest of the JDK
-• GPL licence body missing in 8/11/17-generated JARs
-  ‣ provided as COPYING
+• GPL licence body missing in 8/11/17/21-generated JARs ‣ provided as COPYING, the directory substituting LICENSE
-• "Classpath" exception actual text missing in 8/11-generated JARs and wrong text in 17-generated JARs
+• "Classpath" exception actual text missing in 8/11-generated JARs and wrong text in 17/21-generated JARs
   ‣ provided as EXCEPTION
 • MIT licence body missing in 8/11-generated JARs
   ‣ provided as LICENCE.MIT